 3. Use the Manual Lock

 If you’re going away on vacation or don’t plan on using your garage for some time, use the manual lock to prevent a garage door break-in.
 Secure your garage door from the inside with a manual lock, often located at the center of the door.
-You can also engage the manual lock if you experience a power outage.
-That will prevent anyone from forcing it open from the outside.
-Just remember to unlock it before you try to use your garage door opener again.

 4. Keep Your Opener Remote Inside

-Many homeowners have garage door openers in their cars, but it’s not necessarily wise to keep them there.
-If you park your car outside, you risk allowing a burglar to break into your car, take the remote and open your garage.
+Many homeowners have garage door openers in their cars, but keeping them there is not necessarily wise.
+If you park your car outside, you risk allowing a burglar to break into your vehicle, take the remote and open your garage.
 That leaves your home vulnerable until you replace the entire opener system and regain garage door security.
-Bring your opener remote inside when you get home or use an opener key fob to help keep your garage secure.

 5. Maintain Your Door